Skip to content Skip to sidebar Skip to footer

 Tokyo Cherry Blossom Festival

 The Tokyo Cherry Blossom Festival is held in Ueno Park, one of the city’s largest and oldest public parks.
-With over 1,000 cherry trees, Ueno Park becomes a hub of activity and joy during sakura season.
+With over 1,000 cherry trees, Ueno Park becomes a hub of activity and joy during Sakura season.
 Visitors can enjoy hanami picnics, food stalls, live performances, and night illuminations, known as yozakura.

 Hirosaki Cherry Blossom Festival